addu390/addu390.github.io/_posts/2024-05-04-telemetry-pipeline.md

 <p>While you get some of the best from both worlds 🌎, you also inherit a few of the worst from each! <br/>Lucky for you, I have first hand experience with it 🤭:</p>
 <img class="center-image-60" src="./assets/posts/telemetry/of-both-worlds.png" />

 <p><b>Analogy</b>: Choosing the right database is like picking the perfect ride.
 Need pay-as-you-go flexibility?
-Grab a taxi, just like a scalable cloud database.
-Tackling heavy-duty tasks? 🚜 Bring in the bulldozer, your high-performance database.
-For everyday use, 🚗 a reliable car fits, just like a versatile relational database.
-And remember, bringing a war tank to a community center is overkill, just like using a powerhouse database for simple tasks.
-Sometimes, you need a fleet—a car for daily use, a truck for heavy loads—just like using multiple databases to handle different workloads seamlessly.</p>
+Grab a taxi.
+Tackling heavy-duty tasks? 🚜 Bring in the bulldozer.
+For everyday use, 🚗 a Toyota fits.
+Bringing a war tank to a community center is overkill.
+Sometimes, you need a fleet—a car for daily use, and a truck for heavy loads.</p>
 </details>

 <hr class="sub-hr">